Route Guide

 Tips for This Route

-If you take the monorail, stay right at the TTC.
-The shortcut to the EPCOT Monorail platform is easy to miss.
+Stay right at the TTC.
+When you step off the Resort Monorail, the shortcut to the EPCOT Monorail platform is easy to miss — most guests veer left and double back.

 Heading to World Showcase?
 You'll still arrive at the front — budget a 10-15 minute walk back to World Showcase, or accept that Grand Floridian simply isn't an International Gateway resort.